CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 You can also run the `nv set system aaa user <user> password <plain-text-password>` command to specify the plain text password inline.
 This command bypasses the `Enter new password` and `Confirm password` prompts but displays the plain text password as you type it.

 {{%notice note%}}
-If you are an NVUE-mangaged user, you can update your own password with the Linux `passwd` command.
+If you are an NVUE-managed user, you can update your own password with the Linux `passwd` command.
 {{%/notice%}}

 {{< /tab >}}